Transport in the European Union: Water transport

 By 2013, about 74% of the interchange of goods between the European Union and the rest of the world as well as about a 37% of interchange between member states was carried out through its seaports.
 Maritime transport accounted for about €147 billion in 2013, or 1% of the EU GDP at the time.

 The baby steps of a common European port policy were taken in the form of a 1985 memorandum by the EU Commission.
 It has since, via different white books, alternated bottom-top dynamics of harmonisation with top-bottom dynamics of unification.
 Vis-à-vis its transport policy, EU have defined operational concepts such as that of the 'motorways of the Sea' and that of 'co-modality'.

 As of 2018, the largest ports in EU–28 in terms of shipping volume were Rotterdam, Antwerp, Hamburg, Bremerhaven, Valencia, Piraeus, Algeciras, Felixstowe, Barcelona, Marsaxlokk, Le Havre, Genoa, Gioia Tauro, Southampton and Gdansk.

 Established by Regulation (EC) 1406/2002, the European Maritime Safety Agency (EMSA) is charged with reducing the risk of maritime accidents, marine pollution from ships and the loss of human lives at sea by helping to enforce the pertinent EU legislation.

 Railway transport

-The European Railway Agency has the mandate to create a competitive European railway area, by increasing cross-border compatibility of national systems, and in parallel ensuring the required level of safety.
+The European Railway Agency (ERA) has the mandate to create a competitive European railway area, by increasing cross-border compatibility of national systems, and in parallel ensuring the required level of safety.
 The ERA sets standards for European railways in the form of ERA Technical Specifications for Interoperability, which apply to the Trans-European Rail network.

 The first EU directive for railways requires allowing open access operations on railway lines by companies other than those that own the rail infrastructure.
 It does not require privatisation, but does require the separation of infrastructure management and operations.
 The directive has led to reorganisations of many national railway systems.

 The EU has also taken the initiative of creating the European Rail Traffic Management System (ERTMS), a single standard for train control and command systems, to enhance cross-border interoperability and the procurement of signalling equipment.